 When you’re buying your child their first bike, it’s a good idea not to overspend, because you do not know if they will like it or not.
 Their first bike should be simple, to show them the best sides of this sport.

-With the $400 you spend, your kid will get the best mountain bike with decent Shimano components on a drivetrain with 8 speeds – more than enough for most moderate trails.
+With the $400 you spend, your kid will get the budget bike with decent Shimano components on a drivetrain with 8 speeds – more than enough for most moderate trails.

 The 63mm of travel on the Suntour XCT-JR fork will give them more confidence and absorb most of the bumps, so they can go faster each time.